yuanzhel94/SPICE/README.md

-# [deprecated] To use the method we develop to spatially associating brain maps, visit [PaSTA GitHub Repo](https://github.com/yuanzhel94/PaSTA)
+# [deprecated] To use the method we develop for brain map spatial association test, visit [PaSTA GitHub Repo](https://github.com/yuanzhel94/PaSTA)

 This repo is deprecated and kept to redirect users.
 All code and packages have been deleted to avoid confusion with the method developed by Weinstein et al.